washingtonstateuniversity/policies.wsu.edu/README.md

-WSU-GA-gauntlet
+Theme for policies.wsu.edu/prf
 ===============

-A theme that is for use with in the WSU GA test sites suite
+This theme includes post type `policies` meant for the PRF site.
+There are also theme files for the pdf generation.